THE BISSELL ROOM

-More than 15,000 scanned and indexed images have been copied and provided in large blue notebooks, now available in the Bissell Reading Room.
+More than 16,000 scanned and provided in large blue notebooks available in the Bissell Reading Room.
+The research on these photographs is an ongoing process of identifying and categorizing into collections and populating into Past Perfect, a museum software for future publication.
 The largest number are from the National Lead Mine (1941-1979) and the village of Tahawus, but others represent various people, businesses, and homes from the Upper Works, Newcomb, and Adirondac.
 The images were taken from a variety of sources, including many negative types, tintypes, plate glass, old photographs, and even some drawings.
 Each of the images scanned has undergone a professionally archived process, ending with our archivist placing it safely in protective layers of storage.
 The original negative or source image will now survive as a numbered, preserved, and retrievable part of our Photography Collection.

 For your perusal in the Bissell Reading Room is a full collection of Tahawus Cloudsplitter with monthly news from the mine’s departments, noteworthy local events, and photographs by Stanley LaLonde, National Lead’s official photographer.
 In the bookshelf, you can also find a rare Shutterfly book donated by the environmental engineer who photographed and documented the mine’s last days.